rschuetzler/latex-icis-template/README.markdown

 for the International Conference on Information Systems.

 ## Requirements
-* Document must be compiled with XeLaTeX in order to support the Georgia font family
+* Document MUST be compiled with XeLaTeX in order to support the Georgia font family
-* You must have the Georgia font installed
+* You must have the Georgia font installed on the compiling computer

 ## Use
 Set `\documentclass{icis}` and put this file the directory with